Congress not notified ahead of Soleimani killing: Senior US lawmaker

 WASHINGTON: US lawmakers were not told in advance of the attack ordered by President Donald Trump that killed a top Iranian military commander, a senior House Democrat said late Thursday (Jan 2).

-The strike conducted in Iraq against Iran's Qasem Soleimani "went forward with no notification or consultation with Congress", House Foreign Affairs Committee chairman Eliot Engel said in a statement.
+The strike conducted in Baghdad against Iran's Qasem Soleimani "went forward with no notification or consultation with Congress", House Foreign Affairs Committee chairman Eliot Engel said in a statement.

 READ: Former head of Iran Guards vows 'revenge' on US over Soleimani death